New Float Plane Parts Replace Aluminum with Compression Molded Composite Thermoplastic – An Aviation Industry First

 Since 1960, Wipaire has developed a full line of aircraft floats for all sizes of aircraft from the Piper Cub to the de Havilland Twin Otter as well as over 100 Supplemental Type Certificates for a variety of useful aircraft modifications.
 In addition, Wipaire is a service leader in other areas, including aircraft maintenance, avionics installation and repair, custom interior design and installation, and exterior refinishing.
 Wipaire is privately held and is headquartered in Minnesota at South St. Paul Municipal Airport (SGS).

 PlastiComp, Inc. focuses on developing and providing long fiber reinforced thermoplastic composite technologies to partners worldwide.
-These include ready-to-process reinforced LFT (long fiber thermoplastic) pelletized compounds, along with process development and manufacturing equipment licensing for LFT pultrusion, in-line D-LFT (direct long fiber thermoplastic) Pushtrusion™, and in-line D-GMT™ (direct glass mat thermoplastic) technologies.
-PlastiComp’s injection moldable Complēt® LFT composite compounds are available as standard and custom formulations in resins from polypropylene to PEEK.
+These include ready-to-process reinforced long fiber thermoplastic (LFT) pelletized compounds, along with process development and manufacturing equipment licensing for LFT pultrusion, in-line direct long fiber thermoplastic (D-LFT) Pushtrusion®, and in-line direct glass mat thermoplastic (D-GMT®) technologies.
+PlastiComp’s injection moldable Complēt® LFT composite compounds are available as standard and custom formulations that combine long glass, carbon, and other specialty fiber reinforcement with thermoplastic polymers from polypropylene to PEEK.